BiomedSciAI/DPM360/README.md

 ## DPM360 server side

-For the server side, the <b>installer</b> component sets up an OHDSI stack (Atlas, WebAPI, a Postgres Database, and Achilles) to a cloud cluster such as Kubernetes or OpenShift.
+For the server side, the <b>installer</b> component sets up an OHDSI stack (Atlas, WebAPI, a Postgres Database, and Achilles) into a cloud cluster such as Kubernetes or OpenShift.
 See [installation guide](https://github.com/IBM/DPM360/blob/main/installer/docs/installer.md) for details.
 Its <b>Express Installation Script</b> section provides mininum setup operations.

 The <b>service builder</b> component packages and deploys the learned models to the target cloud cluster.
 See [installation guide](https://github.com/IBM/DPM360/blob/main/service_builder/docs/README.md) for details.